lvwerra/deep-math/README.md

 #### Simple LSTM

 Investigating the performance of the simple LSTM for all arithmetic sub-tasks reveals that the model is still gaining a lot of performance at each epoch.
-This is true for both the interpolation and the extrapolation set.
+This holds for both the interpolation and the extrapolation set.

 Interpolation set          |  Extrapolation set :-------------------------:|:-------------------------: